-An extension of sick leave/family illness leave for up to an additional 20 days may be requested for a critically ill immediate family member by submitting a written request to the Executive Director of Human Resources, including a copy of the FMLA documentation along with a physician's statement.
+An extension of sick leave/family illness leave for up to an additional 20 days may be requested for a critically ill immediate family member by submitting a written request to the Superintendent or designee, including a copy of the FMLA documentation along with a physician's statement.
 These additional days will be deducted from the employee's personal sick leave accumulation.
 If an employee has exhausted all of his or her sick leave, then it will be without pay.